mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

    **Duration:** 1 minute (first VM launch always takes longer)

 The best way to verify whether Canonical OpenStack has been deployed successfully is to try to launch a VM on top of it.
-We will explore in another tutorial how this process usually looks like under the hood.
+We will explore in :doc:`another tutorial</tutorial/get-familiar-with-openstack>` how this process usually looks like under the hood.
 However, for the time being we're simply going to let Sunbeam handle that.

-..
-TODO: Add a link to the tutorial II

 In order to launch a test VM, execute the following command: